-Introduction
+Introduction and Summary

-This Solvency and Financial Condition Report ("SFCR") is intended to provide essential information about the solvency and financial position of FIL Life Insurance Limited (referred to hereafter as "FIL Life") as at 30 June 2016.
+This Solvency and Financial Condition Report ("SFCR") is intended to provide essential information about the solvency and financial position of FIL Life Insurance Limited (referred to hereafter as "FIL Life" or "the Company") as at 30 June 2017.

-The need for this report follows the introduction of a new regulatory regime for life insurers, known as Solvency II.
-This regulatory need is set out in the Prudential Regulation Authority's ("PRA") Rulebook, 'Solvency II Firms: Reporting Instrument 2015 (PRA 2015/23)' (the "Rulebook"), which incorporates the requirements set out in Article 51 paragraph 1 of Directive 2009/138/EC ("the Directive") and all applicable EU Regulations adopted in accordance with the Directive (collectively the "Solvency II Regulations").
+It is made in accordance with the Prudential Regulation Authority's ("PRA") Rulebook, 'Solvency II Firms: Reporting Instrument 2015 (PRA 2015/23)', which incorporates the requirements set out in Article 51, paragraph 1 of the Directive 2009/138/EC and all applicable EU Regulations adopted in accordance with this Directive (collectively the "Solvency II Regulations").
+The structure and contents of this report follow those requirements.

-FIL Life is a provider of unit-linked pension products which enable members of company pension schemes to save for their retirement, by investing in life funds which then invest in underlying funds managed by the wider Fidelity group and other selected fund managers and insurers.
-FIL Life is a subsidiary of FIL Limited, a company registered in Bermuda, and is part of the wider international Fidelity group of companies.
+FIL Life is a provider of unit-linked pension products which enable members of company pension schemes to save for their retirement, by investing in life funds, which then invest in underlying funds managed by the wider Fidelity group and other selected fund managers and insurers.
+FIL Life is a subsidiary of FIL Limited, a company registered in Bermuda, and is part of the wider international FIL Limited group of companies.
 FIL Pensions Management provides administration services to FIL Life.